florisvanvugt/teensytap/readme.md

 I am also wondering whether sounds should be played from the SD card or otherwise pre-loaded.
 It seems to me that you can include sounds as a header so that they are played directly from memory.

 Had trouble getting sound output.
+I think the issue is the Teensy is simply not interfacing with the audio board at all.
+This may be because I had not soldered it.
+This seems a good explanation of the soldering [here](https://www.youtube.com/watch?v=37mW1i_oEpA).

 # TODO